cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-Demo-Running-PhyloSanity.md

 - In order to prevent name issues with either Python or SQL, the "class" and "order" columns are replaced by "\_class" and "\_order", respectively.

-Let's change some of these filtering criteria and rerun **MetaSanity**.
+Let's change some of these filtering criteria and rerun **PhyloSanity**.
 We can adjust the `COMPLETION` value in `PhyloSanity.ini` to be lower - in this case, 70% - by replacing the line `IS_COMPLETE = 90` to `IS_COMPLETE = 70`.

 Rerun **PhyloSanity** with this adjusted config file:

 `MetaSanity -d genomes/ -c PhyloSanity.ini PhyloSanity`

 Notice that this run completes within a few seconds.
-Here lies one of the benefits of **MetaSanity** - since we are only adjusting a filtering criteria, rerunning the pipeline occurs really quickly.
-As a counter example, if we were to delete the folder `checkm_results` in the output directory, then the pipeline would need to rerun this step, which would take longer to complete.
+Here is one of the benefits of **MetaSanity** - since we are only adjusting a filtering criterion, rerunning the pipeline occurs really quickly.
+As a counter example, if we were to delete the folder `checkm_results` in the output directory, then the pipeline would need to re-run this step, which would take longer to complete.

 Let's query the database to see the results of this change in the completion filter: